jaidevd/numerizer/README.rst

 Installation
 ------------

-The NLG library can be installed from PyPI as follows:
+The numerizer library can be installed from PyPI as follows:

 .. code:: bash